MystenLabs/sui/crates/sui-indexer/README.md

 ### Clean up and re-run
   ```
-  // clean up all tables in the local DB, run below until no more tables are deleted
+  // clean up all tables in the local DB, run the following command until no more tables are deleted
   diesel migration revert
   // then also delete "__diesel_schema_migrations", you can do that via Postico client
   ```